 Monetary rewards:

-This type of recognition involves providing employees with financial rewards, such as bonuses, raises, or gifts, in recognition of their good work.
-Monetary rewards can be an effective way to motivate co workers and to show appreciation for their contributions.
+This type of recognition involves providing employees with financial rewards, such as bonuses, raises, or gifts, for their good work.
+Monetary rewards can be an effective way to motivate co-workers and show appreciation for their contributions.

 Non-monetary rewards: